 Master of Science in Finance (MSF)

 The MSF program seeks to prepare students for careers in risk management, asset management and corporate finance.
-Students completing the program should have specialized knowledge of financial securities, financial markets, risk metrics, investment criteria, capital budgeting techniques and hedging strategies.
-Students completing the program should also have general modeling and analytical skills, including the ability to write computer programs, work with databases, simulate outcomes, perform regression analysis and solve constrained optimization problems.
+Students completing the program will have specialized knowledge of financial securities, financial markets, risk metrics, investment criteria, capital budgeting techniques and hedging strategies.
+Students completing the program will also have general modeling and analytical skills, including the ability to write computer programs, work with databases, simulate outcomes, perform regression analysis and solve constrained optimization problems.
 Our MSF graduates work at investment and commercial banks, investment funds (hedge funds, venture capital funds, mutual funds), insurance companies, trading firms, manufacturing and service companies, consulting firms, and rating agencies as bankers, brokers, portfolio managers, analysts, traders, risk managers and programmers.

 Benefits of the program